copelansam/swe-3313-fall-2025-team-08/technical-design/README.md

 <br>These guidelines should be followed to ensure that our code is easy to read, understand, and maintain.

-## AI Acknowledgement
-***
-Portions of this project were made with the assistance of an AI tool (ChatGPT).
-<br>The AI was used to help us understand some of the more abstract concepts that were introduced to us as a part of the course and project.
-<br>Some examples of prompts that would have been used during this project include:
- - "How does an MVC architecture work?"
- - "I'm planning on creating a project with Spring Boot, using the initializer that can be found here: https://start.spring.io/, what dependencies should I add to my project?"
- - "Where can I find good documentation regarding programming language X?"
- - "What are Spring Boot annotations and how do they work?"

-<br>AI tools will only be used to help with outlining and research as we explore concepts that are brand new to us.
-<br>Some examples of prompts that will not be used in the project are:
- - "Create a User class for me with the following fields and functions: X, Y, Y"
- - "Create an HTML web page that contains the following elements: A, B, C"

-<br>AI tools will not be used for code generation.
-They will be used for assisting with research and explaining how the tools that we will use work.
 ## Technical Design Presentation
 ***
 A video presentation going over our technical design can be found [**here**]()